 If you feel anxious, panicky or sad a lot of the time, or think you may be depressed, talk to your doctor or nurse.
 They can refer you to a doctor or counsellor who can help.
 They may also prescribe medicine to help with anxiety or an antidepressant drug.

 Our booklet How are you feeling?
-The emotional effects of cancer discusses the feelings you may have in more detail, and has suggestions for coping with them.
-See page 126 for details of how to order it.
+The emotional effects of cancer discusses the feelings you may have in more detail, and has suggestions for coping with them (see page 112).